GlobalEnergyMonitor/Flourish-API-dashboard-template/README.md

         "subtitle": "", // subtitle of chart
         "x_axis": "", // column name in data
         "values": [], // array of strings of column names to be represented.
 Can be one or more (eg for simple bar vs stacked column)
-        "pop_up": [], // array of strings of column names to be shown in tool tip - can be one or more values.
-Make `null` if not needed
         "summary": "", // the key in `text-config.json` to show as a summary above the chart.
 Make`null` if not needed "dataset": "", // the name of the datset, expected to live at `public/assets/data`.
 Without `.json` suffix "filterable": true, // boolean true/false: if chart responds to page level filtering